MohamedZiko1990/clash-royal/README.md

 #### Entities

+##### Deck

+Deck is collection of selected 8 cards from all available cards, and it will be used in battles.

 ##### Cards

 Cards are the key part of the game and it could be troop, building or spell.

-##### Elixir
+##### Elixir bar

-Elixir is spent to place cards on the battlefield.
-Elixir is produced gradually throughout the battle at a specific rate.
-Each card costs predefined amount of elixir.
+Elixir is the average power of the random deck cards.

+##### Generate Button

+Generate Random Decks of 8 Cards each time Pressed.

-##### Deck
+##### Detailed Card

-Deck is collection of selected 8 cards from all available cards, and it will be used in battles.
+Show the image and all info about clicked card by the user.
+Bydefault it shows the first card in the deck generated.

 ---